ncn-ssw/SSW.Products/README.md

 5. You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+> **Note**: We temporarily disabled the Visual Editing feature due to this [issue](https://github.com/SSWConsulting/SSW.Products/pull/33).
+To enable it, you can uncomment the `ui` section in `tina/collectionSchema/pages.tsx`.

 ### To add an extra tenant/ domain you must

-1. Head to the [Vercel instance](https://vercel.com/tinacms/ssw-products/settings/environment-variables) of this project

-2. Navigate to Settings | Environment Variables

-3. Edit the `NEXT_PUBLIC_PRODUCT_LIST` adding an extra object into the JSON object

-Ex:
-    `{"product": "YakShaver", "domain": "www.yakshaver.ai"}`
+1. Add project configuration to the `NEXT_PUBLIC_PRODUCT_LIST` environment variable in [Vercel](https://vercel.com/tinacms/ssw-products/settings/environment-variables).
+For example, `{"product": "YakShaver", "domain": "www.yakshaver.ai"}`

-4. Head to the [Tina Cloud](https://app.tina.io/projects/fe0389d9-41bc-42e5-872d-ef8b293b8d0b/overview) instance of this project

-5. Under Overview | Site URLs, add the domain URL that you added to the Vercel environment variable
+2. Add custom domain to the [Vercel](https://vercel.com/tinacms/ssw-products/settings/domains).
+Then follow the instructions to add the configuration to your domain provider.

 ### How does the MiddleWare work?

 Context: Our file structure within our app router looks like

 ```bash
 |- app